What Is The Ideal Air Conditioner Temperature For Electricity Savings?

 In southwestern Western Australia, air conditioners work best when set between 23 and 24 degrees Celsius.

-In winter, the best air conditioner temperature is 18 degrees Celsius.
+In winter, the best temperature for reverse cycle heating is 18 degrees Celsius.

 Southeast New South Wales, Northeast Victoria and Australian Capital Territory